IGNF/myria3d/README.md

 ## Description
 ### Context
-The Lidar HD project ambitions to map France in 3D using 10 pulse/m² aerial Lidar.
+The French Lidar HD project ambitions to map France in 3D using 10 pulse/m² aerial Lidar.
 The data will be openly available, including a semantic segmentation with a minimal number of classes: ground, vegetation, buildings, vehicles, bridges, others.

 Here we train multiclass segmentation models that can serve as base model for further segmentation tasks on French Lidar HD data.

 The goal is to be somewhat data-agnostic yet opiniated, with default configuration for different national Lidar data specifications.

-To kickstart these training, we will use data from the [SwissSurface3D](https://www.swisstopo.admin.ch/fr/geodata/height/surface3d.htm), a similar initiative from the Swiss geographical institute SwissTopo.
-Once labeled French Lidar HD data becomes available, we will switch to different datasets.

 ### Content